 Get Back to Nature

-Kiddos can work off their energy on jungle gyms, swing sets, and slides at Idlewild Park in Easton, Hollis Park in St. Michaels (featuring a pirate ship play structure), or the Bellevue Community park (crossing point for the Oxford Ferry, sandy beach, picnic tables, and playground).
-The Claiborne beach provides a trail to a small beach and wading area.
+Kiddos can work off their energy on jungle gyms, swing sets, and slides at Idlewild Park in Easton, Hollis Park in St. Michaels (featuring a pirate ship play structure), or the Bellevue Park (crossing point for the Oxford Bellevue Ferry, sandy beach, picnic tables, and playground).
+The Claiborne Jetty provides a trail to a small beach and wading area.

 Looking for a great hike to get close to nature?
 You can fish, bird watch, or catch site of a variety of mammals at the Bill Burton State Park, Wye Oak State Park, Frederick Douglass Park on the Tuckahoe, Oxford Conservation Park, St. Michaels Nature Trail, Pickering Creek Audubon Center.